root-project/root/docbook/users-guide/InstallandBuild.md

 GUI Specific Settings
 ---------------------

-Set the “`native`” ROOT GUI interface to be used in a ROOT session.
-If set to “`qt`”, the “`native`” GUI interface is replaced with one based on Qt by the regular ROOT plug-in mechanism.
+Set the "`native`" ROOT GUI interface to be used in a ROOT session.
+If set to "`qt`", the "`native`" GUI interface is replaced with one based on Qt by the regular ROOT plug-in mechanism.

 ``` {.cpp}